Anglo-Iraqi Treaty of 1922: The Cairo Conference

 The Cairo Conference of 1921 would set the stage for greater Iraqi autonomy.
 The British appointed Faisal ibn Hasayn to lead the country as the first King of Iraq.
-Faisal was seen as a compromise between British interests in the country, and the revolutionary nationalists; he could trace his family lineage back to the Prophet Muhammad, as well as having participated in the 1916 Arab revolt against the Ottomans.
+Faisal was seen as a compromise between British interests in the country, and the revolutionary nationalists; he could trace his family lineage back to Muhammad, as well as having participated in the 1916 Arab revolt against the Ottomans.
 For their part, the British saw Faisal as a dependable ally which would aid them in accomplishing their imperial goals.

 The Signing

 The treaty was controversial in Great Britain because of a very strong ‘Quit Mesopotamia; (or 'Quit Iraq)’ movement.
 If Iraq did not ratify, Britain might have withdrawn from Iraq.
 The key player in obtaining the support was High Commissioner, Sir Henry Dobbs.
 He took full advantage of distance to make decisions and act in line with his own, not London’s approach.
 The treaty was signed on behalf of the British by Sir Percy Cox on 10 October 1922.
 However, it was not ratified by the Iraqi government until 1924.
-It was only when the Dobbs threatened to wield his authority to scrap the constitution, drafted by the Iraqi constituent assembly, that the treaty was finally ratified.
+It was only when Dobbs threatened to wield his authority to scrap the constitution, drafted by the Iraqi constituent assembly, that the treaty was finally ratified.
 It was seen with disdain by many of the people of the new Kingdom, both Sunni and Shia.
 While it was the first step towards complete independence from the imperial powers.